ivoputzer/cli-args-parser-kata/readme.md

 - You may use whatever programming language you prefer;
 - You should commit your code on GitHub or any other SCM repository you prefer;
 - You should release your work under an OSI-approved open-source license of your choice;
-- Remember to sent a PR once you're done with the kata 😉
+- Remember to send a PR once you're done with the kata 😉

 ## Specification
 Choose one of the following input formats: